m-ngr/askify/docs/RFC.md

   - [ ] single user profile
   - [ ] only users I follow

-## Database Design
+## Database Design Overview

-**Note:** This is an inital design and may change at the development phase or may require further refinement.
+> :warning: This is a preliminary incomplete design, and it's likely to change and evolve during the development phase.

 ### Users